 Q: What are the biggest adjustments you had to make when settling into Jakarta?

 A: The convenience of gathering information on work permits, housing, banking, schools, or handymen.
-In Canada, you can easily find that information in the Internet.
+In Canada, you can easily find that information on the internet.
 But in Indonesia, this information can only be gathered through networking or word of mouth.
-Therefore, a website like Expat Arrival or an agency like Expat Ally is really helpful for the expatriate that wants to relocate to Indonesia.
+Therefore, a website like Expat Arrivals or an agency like Expat Ally is really helpful for the expatriate that wants to relocate to Indonesia.